Problem that images taken with smartphones are oriented towards the future

 I'm Mandai, in charge of Wild on the development team.

-Nowadays, high-quality photos can be easily taken with smartphones, and single-lens reflex cameras are becoming less popular.
+Nowadays, we live in an age where high-quality photos can be easily taken with smartphones, and it seems that the use of SLR cameras has decreased dramatically

-It has become commonplace to easily take photos of children and save them in the cloud.
+It has become commonplace to easily take photos of children and store them in the cloud

-There were no problems with handling the images!
+There was no problem with the image handling!

-There is no problem when displaying an image by specifying the URL directly, but when it is loaded through an HTML tag, it is reversed...
+There's no problem when you display an image by directly specifying the URL, but when you load it through an HTML tag, it gets inverted..

-There is no particular problem with images that are compatible with the development environment, but if you upload an image with this problem from your PC, it will still face in a strange direction.
+There are no particular problems with images in the development environment, but when I upload images that exhibit this issue from my PC, they still face the wrong direction.

-Is that what you mean?
-I was wondering if the Exif information was causing the problem, so I checked to see if there was any such information in Exif.
+So, is that it?
+I wondered if the Exif information was causing the problem, so I checked to see if there was any information of that kind in the Exif

-If you want to check with PHP, use the exif_read_data function.
+To check using PHP, use the exif_read_data function

 $exif = exif_read_data('/path/to/hogehoge.jpg');

-Exif information on smartphones is recorded in considerable detail, including image size, shooting date and time, GPS (if ON), shutter speed, F value, etc. This alone is quite extensive.
+The Exif information recorded on smartphones is quite detailed, including image size, shooting date and time, GPS (if ON), shutter speed, F-stop, and so on

-I feel like there is too much information, but I found the data I was looking for...!
+It seems like there is too much information, but the data I'm looking for is among it!

 Correct image rotation based on orientation information

-a document from the Japan Electronics and Information Technology Industries Association Although it is extremely detailed, it also tests the reader's reading comprehension skills.
+a document from the Japan Electronics and Information Technology Industries Association While it contains extremely detailed information, it also tests the reader's comprehension.

-All you have to do is code based on the image direction term.
+All you need to do is code based on the image orientation section.

 Do you understand?

-I've never come across an image that would be reversed, but from what I've read in the materials, it seems like it would be done.
+I've never encountered an image that needs to be flipped, but from what I've read in the documentation, it seems that this is the case.
+The

-Numbers 1, 3, 6, and 8 often appear.
-Looking at the images I have, it seems that 3 is often set for landscapes, and 6 is often set for portraits.
+most common settings are 1, 3, 6, and 8.
+Looking at the images I have, it seems that 3 is often set for landscape orientation and 6 for portrait orientation.

-3 means a 180 degree rotation, so even though the photo was taken horizontally (because it's a landscape shot), the smartphone recognizes that the photo was taken upside down.
+3 means a 180-degree rotation, meaning the image was taken sideways (since it's landscape orientation), but the smartphone perceives it as upside down.

-(On an iPhone, the left and right HOME buttons are reversed.)
+(On an iPhone, this is like the HOME button being reversed.)

-Also, 6 means a 90 degree rotation, and the image orientation is portrait, so you can see that the smartphone was held vertically to take the photo.
-Once you understand this, all you need to do is rotate the image according to the Exif information and save it.
-Rotate and flip can be easily done using
+6 means a 90-degree rotation, and the image orientation is portrait, suggesting the smartphone was held vertically.
+Once you've figured this out, all you need to do is rotate the image according to the Exif information and save it.
+Rotation and flipping are easily handled with

-FuelPHP's Image class However, to rewrite Exif information, PEL is required.
-If you don't need Exif information, it may be a good idea to simply rotate it based on the Orientation information and overwrite it.
-Please note that if you only perform rotation processing and leave the Exif information unedited, you will not be able to collect it.
+the FuelPHP Image class However, rewriting Exif PEL .
+If you don't need the Exif information, simply rotating the image based on the Orientation information and overwriting it seems fine.
+If you only rotate the image and leave the Exif information unedited, it will become impossible to collect the data, so be careful

 1 Unprocessed is OK